lostjared/acidcamGL/README.md

 	./acidcamGL -l

+Jump to location in vidoe file by seconds

+	./acidcamGL -g -p filters -i file.mp4 -7 25

 Key shortcut format:

 in a text file add each line for the desired keyshort cuts in this format: